lesliemolina/gitcourse_papers/journal.md

 # Methodology
 Measurements were made using an AMS, as described in Allan et al 2003.

+# Results
+These simulations have proven the utility of the model comparison.

 # Conclusions
 Here we conclude that the model is valid